buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ### select data type

-data type that enables a choice among several named data types
+data type that establishes the union of several named data types to allow an attribute value or aggregate element to be one of multiple types or entities

 [SOURCE: ISO 10302-11:2004, 8.4.2, modified - Definition adapted from normative text]